hansalemaos/cppsubprocess/README.md

  * very simple API (starting, writing to stdin, reading for stdout,stderr - that's it)
  * Optional CreateProcess parameters for Windows
  * Automatic cleanup
- * Launch it with any shell you want
+ * Launch it with any shell you want (bash, sh, adb, cmd.exe, powershell, etc.)
  * Tested with g++, zig, msvc and clang
+ * No "double escaping" needed, due to the direct interaction with the shell

 ### Disadvantages